Skincare Guide

 Light Moisturizer Retinol Rich Moisturizer

-Applying a thin layer of moisturizer before your retinol slows down its absorption, significantly reducing the chance of redness or peeling without stopping the retinol from working.
+Applying a thin layer of moisturizer before your retinol slows down its absorption, significantly reducing the chance of redness or peeling without stopping it from working.

 How Often Should You Use Retinol?